Taking a break – how to make your limited company ‘dormant’

 Dormant company bank account

-It’s important to note that if a dormant company spends or receives money, it will forfeit its dormant status and be considered active and liable to pay corporation tax.
+It’s essential to note that if a dormant company spends or receives money, it will forfeit its dormant status and be considered active, thereby becoming liable to pay corporation tax.

-The simplest option is not to open a business account in the first place.
+The simplest option is not to open a business account at all.

 If you’re making an active company dormant (see below), you’ll have to formally close any existing account, ensuring that all bills, liabilities and bank charges are paid in full.

-Remember to cancel any standing orders or direct debits and advise suppliers and clients that no further payments can be made into this account.
+Please remember to cancel any standing orders or direct debits and notify suppliers and clients that no further payments can be made into this account.

-Any incidental costs for the dormant company such as accountant’s fees or incorporation costs can be paid for via your personal account.
+Any incidental costs for the dormant company, such as an accountant’s fees or incorporation costs, can be paid for via your personal account.

 Dormant company tax liability